 Transactions is the flagship academic journal of the Royal Historical Society.
 First published in 1872, Transactions has been publishing the highest quality scholarship in history for 150 years.

 The journal welcomes submissions dealing with any geographical area from the early middle ages to the very recent past, and is interested in articles that cover entirely new ground, thematically or methodologically, as well as those that engage critically on established themes in existing literatures.
 In line with the RHS’s commitment to supporting postgraduate and early career historians, the journal encourages submissions from younger scholars and seeks to engage constructively and positively with new authors

-From 2021 Transactions has welcomed proposals from all historians — not just (as previously) those who gave lectures to the Society.
-If you’re currently working on a research article, please do consider Transactions as one of the journals in which you might publish your work.
+Transactions welcomes proposals from all historians.
+If you’re currently working on a research article or a think piece, please consider Transactions as the journal in which to publish your work.

 Transactions from 2022

-Transactions also seeks to broaden its range of article formats and the subject areas it covers, including studies in historical methodologies, pedagogies and policy debates.
-In this way Transactions will better reflect the interests of the RHS as a learned society with a membership from within and beyond higher education.
-There’s more on the Transactions future in the latest issue of the Society’s Newsletter (November 2021).
+Transactions is also broadening its range of article formats and the subject areas it covers, to include studies in historical methodologies, pedagogies, policy debates and roundtable discussions.
+In this way Transactions will more closely reflect the interests of the RHS as a learned society with a membership from within and beyond higher education.

-Now published for the RHS by Cambridge University Press, the complete collection of Transactions from 1872 is available on Cambridge Journals Online.
-The back list is also available on JSTOR with a five year moving wall.
-An archive selection of articles from Transactions was published by CUP in 2018 to mark the 150th anniversary of the Society’s foundation.
+Now published by Cambridge University Press, the collection of Transactions from 1872 is available on Cambridge Journals Online and JSTOR (with a five year moving wall).